raghuchinnannan/a2.games/README.md

 ### Contributing
 - Contributing is as simple as sending a PR.
+- So far most games are built using Kaboom.js and vanilla js, but you are free to use any library as long as it's simple and can be served as a static site.

 ## Disclaimer
 - Don't tell me the design/code/game sucks, because I already know it.